PrestaShop/prestashop.github.io/news/_posts/2021-06-15-multistore-news-in-1.7.8.md

 The linklist module [version 5.0.0](https://github.com/PrestaShop/ps_linklist/releases/tag/v5.0.0) is now 100% compatible with the multistore feature and can be used for shops using PrestaShop 1.7.8 version and above.

 ## Closing notes
 Over the last few months, PrestaShop has been working hard to deliver these new features and changes.
-Overall, the multistore revamp ensures a better usage and understanding, and a better global user experience by addressing the main pain points.
+Overall, the multistore feature revamp ensures a better usage and understanding, and a better global user experience by addressing the main pain points.

 As you may know, big technical changes are not possible in a minor version because we must avoid backward compatibility breaks.
 We had to make choices, to bring value to users of this feature while maintaining backward compatibility.